 “If it’s not you, then who would it be?
 If you’re passionate and think, ‘someone should do that,’ that person should be you.
-We’re in this world where cultural appropriation is everywhere.
+We’re in this world where cultural appropriation is everywhere,” Celeste said.
 I’m lucky that I get to honor my culture through herbal medicine.
 It’s important to think, if you don’t do this, who will—and would you want them to?”
 Celeste Perez, Droplet

 “Queer people can be particularly hard on ourselves to go above and beyond, but with so few businesses run by queer people, you just have to go for it.
 Only about 1% of small businesses are owned by someone in the LGBTQ+ community.
 If the impact we have is adding to those numbers by putting money back into our communities, that’s important to us.”
 Ab and Al, Queer Candle Co.

 “We need to be convinced that there is a market and demand for our voices because there is.
 Continuing to support and uplift each other is so important.
 Latinas make the least amount of money of all demographics.
 But we are worthy.
 Our culture is so resilient and hardworking.
 We need to take up space.”
 Angie Quintanilla Coates, Five15 Creative